-Unless otherwise provided in the prospectus supplement for a particular issuance of Mega certificates, for purposes of voting, giving notice or consent, or otherwise taking action under the trust documents, holders of the Mega certificates will be allocated 100% of the voting rights in proportion to the aggregate certificate balances of their respective certificates.
+For purposes of voting, giving notice or consent, or otherwise taking action under the trust documents, holders of the Mega certificates will be allocated 100% of the voting rights in proportion to the aggregate certificate balances of their respective certificates.

-Certificates of a particular issuance of Mega certificates that are beneficially held by us or any other party that is a transferor of the underlying securities may be voted by the transferor to the same extent as Mega certificates held by any other holder, subject to the restrictions specified in the following two paragraphs.
+Mega certificates that are beneficially held by us or any other party that is a transferor of the underlying securities may be voted by the transferor to the same extent as Mega certificates held by any other holder, subject to the restrictions specified in the following two paragraphs.

-Certificates of a particular issuance of Mega certificates that are beneficially held by us, as guarantor, will be disregarded and deemed not to be outstanding for purposes of determining whether a guarantor event of default has occurred and is continuing or whether to remove the trustee when a guarantor event of default has occurred and is continuing.
-In all other matters with respect to a trust, certificates of the related issuance of Mega certificates that are beneficially owned by us, as guarantor, may be voted by us, as guarantor, to the same extent as certificates held by any other holder.
+Mega certificates that are beneficially held by us, as guarantor, will be disregarded and deemed not to be outstanding for purposes of determining whether a guarantor event of default has occurred and is continuing or whether to remove the trustee when a guarantor event of default has occurred and is continuing.
+In all other matters with respect to the trust, Mega certificates that are beneficially owned by us, as guarantor, may be voted by us, as guarantor, to the same extent as certificates held by any other holder.
 If, however, we, as guarantor, beneficially own 100% of the Mega certificates of the related issuance, the Mega certificates owned by us, as guarantor, may be voted by us without restriction.

-Certificates of a particular issuance of Mega certificates that are beneficially held by a successor trustee will be disregarded and deemed not to be outstanding for purposes of determining whether a trustee event of default has occurred and is continuing or whether to remove that successor trustee when a trustee event of default has occurred and is continuing.
-In all other matters with respect to a trust, certificates of the related issuance of Mega certificates that are beneficially owned by a successor trustee may be voted by that successor trustee to the same extent as certificates held by any other holder.
-If, however, a successor trustee beneficially owns 100% of the Mega certificates of the related issuance, the Mega certificates owned by that successor trustee may be voted by that successor trustee may be trustee without restriction.
+Mega certificates that are beneficially held by a successor trustee will be disregarded and deemed not to be outstanding for purposes of determining whether a trustee event of default has occurred and is continuing or whether to remove that successor trustee when a trustee event of default has occurred and is continuing.
+In all other matters with respect to the trust, Mega certificates that are beneficially owned by a successor trustee may be voted by that successor trustee to the same extent as certificates held by any other holder.
+If, however, a successor trustee beneficially owns 100% of the Mega certificates of the related issuance, the Mega certificates owned by that successor trustee may be voted by that successor trustee without restriction.